cabforum/smime/SBR.md

 The CA SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA in accordance with [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca).

 ### 1.3.3 Subscribers

 As defined in [Section 1.6.1](#16-definitions-and-acronyms).

 ### 1.3.4 Relying parties

 “Relying Party” and “Application Software Supplier” are defined in [Section 1.6.1](#16-definitions-and-acronyms).
 Current Members of the CA/Browser Forum who are Application Software Suppliers are listed at https://cabforum.org/members.

 ### 1.3.5 Other participants

-Other groups that have participated in the development of these Requirements include the CPA Canada WebTrust for Certification Authorities task force.
-Participation by CPA Canada does not imply its endorsement, recommendation, or approval of the final product.
+Other groups that have participated in the development of these Requirements include the CPA Canada WebTrust for Certification Authorities task force and the  Accredited Conformity Assessment Bodies’ Council (ACAB’C).
+Participation by these groups does not imply their endorsement, recommendation, or approval of the final product.

 ## 1.4 Certificate usage

 The primary goal of these Requirements is to provide a framework where “reasonable assurance” can be provided to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
 A variation of this use case is where an individual or organization digitally signs email to establish its authenticity and source of origin.

 ### 1.4.1 Appropriate certificate uses

 The primary goal of these Requirements is to describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements for the issuance and management of Publicly-Trusted S/MIME Certificates.
 These Requirements also serve to inform users and help them to make informed decisions when relying on Certificates.

 ### 1.4.2 Prohibited certificate uses

 No stipulation.

 ## 1.5 Policy administration

 This document MAY be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
 The CA/Browser Forum welcomes recommendations and suggestions regarding this standard by email at questions@cabforum.org.

 ### 1.5.1 Organization administering the document

 No stipulation.

 ### 1.5.2 Contact person

 Contact information for the CA/Browser Forum is available at https://cabforum.org/leadership/.
 In this section of a CA’s CPS, the CA SHALL provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA, including contact information for entities wishing to submit a Certificate Problem Report.

 ### 1.5.3 Person determining CPS suitability for the policy

 No stipulation.

 ### 1.5.4 CPS approval procedures

 No stipulation.

 ## 1.6 Definitions and acronyms